By Janice Harris

 Christopher describes the designs coming out of Woodson & Rummerfield’s House of Design as “comfortable glam.”

 An Ever-Changing Industry with One Constant: Customization

 Just because celebrities aren’t buying rugs by the truck-full doesn’t mean they’re not demanding “special” items.
-In fact, many of the products Ron and Jamie design are handmade, and thus, require some lead-time.
-“Long lead times aren’t a negative thing, in our opinion,” said Jamie.
+In fact, many of the products Ron and Jaime design are handmade, and thus, require some lead-time.
+“Long lead times aren’t a negative thing, in our opinion,” said Jaime.
 “We think custom often equals special.”

 Diversifying Their Focus

-You’ll be hard-pressed to find two people more passionate about design as Ron and Jamie.
-Fortunately for the community of Southern California, Ron and Jamie’s interest in design has unintentionally put them on a crusade to ensure historic properties throughout SoCal are properly preserved.
+You’ll be hard-pressed to find two people more passionate about design as Ron and Jaime.
+Fortunately for the community of Southern California, Ron and Jaime’s interest in design has unintentionally put them on a crusade to ensure historic properties throughout SoCal are properly preserved.

 Today, Save Iconic Architecture is helping to preserve these properties and ensure the architecture is passed down through the generations.

 As if they weren’t busy enough, Ron and Jaime are also in the midst of an exclusive partnership with Nourison.
 In their debut collection under the Portfolio by Nourison collection, Ron and Jaime offer up some amazing, colorful, and unarguably diverse-looking rugs for the mainstream consumer.

 “With Nourison, we wanted to use the best fabrics, so our rugs are made of silk and wool.
 We wanted these rugs to look like works of art in a room,” said Ron.
 Jaime enthusiastically added, “you can even hang them on the wall!”